latchbio/latch/docs/source/manual/tutorial.md

 In this guide, we will walk through how you can upload a simple Snakemake workflow to Latch.

+The example being used here comes from the [short tutorial in Snakemake's documentation](https://snakemake.readthedocs.io/en/stable/tutorial/short.html).

 ## Prerequisites

 * Install the [Latch SDK](https://github.com/latchbio/latch#installation)